coq/coq/CONTRIBUTING.md

 The core developers are the active developers with a lengthy and significant contribution track record.
-They are the ones with admin powers over the Coq organization, and the ones who take part in votes in case of conflicts to take a decision (rare).
+They are the ones with admin powers over the Coq organization, and the ones who take part in [votes][voting-process] in case of conflicts to take a decision (rare).
 One of them is designated as a development coordinator, and has to approve the changes in the core team membership (until we get a more formal